zenfish/d3ck/dox/solo.md

     - grant camera permissions

-    - Confidential video conferencing will fire up
+    - Confidential video conferencing should fire up

 The longer one follows....